greypeg/DevTask/README.md

 ## Features Implemented

+- Sidebar with animation

+- Charts

+- Endpoint with pseudo data for fetching

+- Update the State of 'Drinks' card using the buttons 'Get a drink' and 'Fill the frigde'

 ## T3 Stack

 If you are not familiar with the different technologies used in this project, please refer to the respective docs.
 If you still are in the wind, please join our [Discord](https://t3.gg/discord) and ask for help.